 Adults who are advanced in age have a higher risk of drug interaction because people who live longer suffer from more health conditions to manage, which leads to more drug therapy.

 An ADE could also be caused by non-adherence.
 That’s to say, it could be brought on by not taking your prescription as directed or continuing to take it after your doctor or pharmacist advises you to stop using it.

 Some medications can make you more prone to falling down, which is associated with injury and sometimes death in seniors.
 Studies show that as the number of medications a patient takes goes up, the risk of experiencing falls goes up, too.

 Tracking Your Medications

-It will take a little bit of work up front, but making sure you’re taking your medications at the right times of day, not taking them too often, and not taking medicines that aren’t supposed to be mixed will exponentially reduce the risk of an ADE.
+It will take a little bit of work up front, but making sure you’re taking your medications at the right times of day, not taking them too often, and not taking medicines that aren’t supposed to be mixed will make it less likely you experience an adverse drug event.